John Oliver Debunks the Right’s Weirdest Anti-Trans Conspiracy Yet

-John Oliver dedicated the latest edition of his Emmy-winning series Last Week Tonight to transgender rights—specifically, the way conservatives have short-circuited when it comes to transgender youths.
+John Oliver dedicated the latest edition of his Emmy-winning series Last Week Tonight to transgender rights—specifically, the way conservatives have short-circuited over transgender youths.

 “More people do seem comfortable coming out as trans and gender nonconforming, which is great.
 But, as you’ve undoubtedly noticed, in the past few years some on the right have truly lost their minds about trans rights, perhaps best encapsulated by their favorite new joke,” said Oliver.